Ugh, a stomach ache! It’s hard to think about anything else when your stomach is giving you problems.

 Essential Oils for Gas and Bloating

 One thing to look at before we start taking things for symptoms is how they started to begin with.
-Finding the root cause is the first step in prevention and avoiding the symptoms all together.
+Finding the root cause is the first step in prevention and avoiding the symptoms altogether.

-Things like diet, drink, and medication are often the culprits of gas and bloating.
+Things like diet, drink, and medication is often the culprits of gas and bloating.
 The next most common cause is an illness, either acute or chronic.

 If you have sipped on tea and are diffusing your oils, but it doesn’t seem to be doing the job, or you want to try something a little more soothing, you have options.

 The next option is to create a hot compress.
 Create a blend of oils of your choice like peppermint, lavender, and lemon, add your favorite carrier oil, and apply to your belly.
 Once applied, take a warm, wet washcloth and place it over the stomach and keep there until the washcloth has cooled.

 DiGize oil is a blend of several different oils used to give relief for digestion issues.
 Young Living describes DiGize as an essential oil blend that combines tarragon, ginger, peppermint, juniper, lemongrass, anise, and patchouli oils for a spicy, exotic aromatic blend.
 It also contains fennel essential oil, which people have used for a broad range of purposes since the ancient Egyptians.
 You can diffuse DiGize or apply it to your wrists, chest, and abdomen without the need for a carrier oil.